How to choose a home remodeling contractor

 Some red flags include too few references or significant time gaps between references.
 Ask about these before assuming the worst.
 A hole in the calendar doesn't necessarily mean trouble; maybe they were injured or taking time off.
 The contractor's openness and willingness to give you more information can help ease your mind.

 If a client had a good experience overall, they’ll be positive and upbeat about the contractor even if there were some small problems.
-If the experience wasn’t good, you may notice the person hesitating or answering indirectly.
+If the experience wasn’t good, you might notice the person hesitating or answering indirectly.
 Try to read between the lines of what the person tells you; they may not want to say anything unkind.
-As you talk with each contractor’s references, eliminate any contractors that get bad or ambivalent reviews; you should be down to three or four contractors at this point.
+As you talk with each contractor’s references, eliminate any contractors that get bad or ambivalent reviews.

-Step 5: Review an example of the finished product
+Step 5: Review an example of a finished project

 As you visit the projects, take a close look at the contractor’s work.
-Ask the person if it has ever needed servicing or repairs.
-Check out the the overall feel and the specific details.
+Ask the homeowner if it has ever needed servicing or repairs.
+Check out the overall feel and the specific details.

 Depending on the type of project, there are a few red flags to look for:

 - Bathroom remodels: Dark stains on the walls or ceiling, slanted floors, cheap materials, insufficient lighting.